How to have a bird-friendly visit to the beach

 Did the bird call out or act like it was injured to draw you away from its young?

-If you noticed any of these bird behaviors, then you are probably too close.
-Try rounding your path to walk farther around the flock or the individual bird.
+If you noticed any of these bird behaviors, then you are too close.
+Try moving away and rounding your path around the flock or individual bird to give them plenty of space.